friends-of-freeswitch/switchio/docs/apps.rst

 API
 ---
-Apps are usually implemented as classes which inherit from `object` and which contain methods decorated using the :py:mod:`switchy.marks` module
+Apps are usually implemented as plain old Python `classes`_ which contain methods decorated using the :py:mod:`switchy.marks` module.

 Currently the marks supported would be one of::